imsolost/neighborly-galah-project/README.md

 Complete the basic algorithm scripting section here: https://www.freecodecamp.com/map
 ## Specifications
-- Complete around 70% of the section material
+- Complete around 75% of the section material
-- Show code with exlanation commentary and discuss
+- Show code with explanation commentary
+- Discuss why and how we wrote the code in the way we did

 ### Required